KMT5B

 Symptoms

-Because the KMT5B gene is important in the development and function of brain cells, many people who have KMT5B -related syndrome have:
+Because the KMT5B gene is important for brain activity, many people who have KMT5B-related syndrome have:

 • Intellectual disability